 You will need several tools to begin cooking in your Dutch oven.

-- Vegetable oil and applying clothes or paper towels
+- Vegetable oil and applying cloths or paper towels for seasoning and maintenance

 Also, when cooking in your Dutch oven, it must be on a flat surface clear of dried weeds, grass, etc. This is where a Dutch oven table is nice but not necessary.
 A 12” square concrete stepping stone is an inexpensive item to cook on.
 I recommend two, so you have one for the charcoal chimney.